 Leema, 27

-I looked at places in Gbagada, Yaba, and Ogudu, because of the proximity to the island.
-I also needed a place that had a good sense of security (I get home late at times), good water, good light, and few or no kids.
+I looked at places in Gbagada, Yaba, and Ogudu because of their proximity to the island.
+I also needed a place that had a good sense of security, good water, good light, and few or no kids.

-The agents I worked with were rude because we were females.
-They kept making remarks like there was someone else who was paying the rent and the landlord kept asking if there was a male figure that would stand in for us.
-The agent kept telling us to get a man to be in charge of the interactions.
+The agents I dealt with were rude simply because we were women.
+They constantly made remarks implying someone else—most likely a man—was paying the rent, and the landlord kept asking if there was a male figure to stand in for us.
+The agent even suggested we get a man to handle the interactions.

-I got most properties from online listings on social media and agents.
-Be careful with agents.
-They can be rude, and they’re always trying to gaslight you.
-Tbh, my one advice is this, as much as it is very silly- really, I hate it, just get a male figure (your brother or friend) to handle it, if not they will frustrate you in this Lagos.
+I found most properties through online listings and agents on social media.
+Be careful with agents—they can be rude and often try to gaslight you.
+Honestly, my one piece of advice, as silly as it sounds (and I hate to say it), is to get a male figure, like your brother or a friend, to handle the process.
+If not, they will frustrate you.

-The one thing I can never forget from my experience is a lawyer saying when he heard it was two young ladies who wanted to get the house, he only invited us out of courtesy.
-He said there was no way they planned to give 2 young and unmarried women their house.
+What I’ll never forget is a lawyer telling us that when he found out it was two young women looking to rent, he only invited us out of courtesy.
+He bluntly said there was no way they would rent their house to two young, unmarried women.

 Elohor, 29

-I’m currently house hunting so every day is a humbling experience.
-I’d say the worst thing about it is the inflation.
-Everything is so expensive that these prices are calling me broke in a myriad of ways.
+I’m currently house hunting, and let me tell you—every day is a humbling experience.
+The worst part has to be the inflation.
+Everything is so expensive, it feels like the prices are calling me broke in a thousand different ways.

 I needed a place because I wanted to leave my mother’s house for my own sanity.
 I looked at apartments in Yaba because it’s central and close to all the places that bring me joy.
 I like to live close to places where I do fun things instead of moving necessarily to where is close to work.
 Jobs change but fun remains.